imsc-rosetta/imsc-rosetta-specification/styles.md

 ### outline/dropshadow

-Imsc does not support dropshadow, but you may use d_drop in place od d_outline, and s_dropxxx in place of s_outlinexxx to signify that the text is desired outlined.
+Imsc does not support dropshadow, but you may use d_drop in place of d_outline, and s_dropxxx in place of s_outlinexxx to signify that the text is desired outlined.
 This feature is to enable the dropshadow to be reproduced if the rosetta file is converted back to an extant format by a processor which fully understands the style name usage.

 d_outline or d_drop may be specified as a style of _d_default to apply it to the whole file.